MediaArea/MediaConch/DesignNarrative.md

 #### Conformance Checking in an Open Archival Information System (OAIS)

-MediaArea recognizes the recommended practices described in the Open Archival Information System (OAIS) reference model, intended to provide long term preservation of digital information (CCSDS 650.0.-M-2).
+MediaArea recognizes the recommended practices described in the Open Archival Information System (OAIS) Reference Model intended to provide long term preservation of digital information (CCSDS 650.0.-M-2).
 The stated conformance checker should be developed to address all relevant areas of activity within the OAIS model, as well as minimize and/or mitigate any incompatibility with additional OAIS-related standards.

 Conformance checking plays a major role in OAIS-type services through the Information Packages created by Producers, maintained by Management in the Archive, and later, retrieved and put to use by Consumers and/or Designated Community.
 To take an example of such a service model, the Ingest Functional Entity of OAIS, or Ingest, performs quality assurance on incoming Submission Information Packages (SIPs).
 The conformance checker, as both an implementation and policy checker, would serve as the primary tool to verify SIPs and other submitted Preservation Description Information (PDI), with rules and specifications defined by the Archive.
 As Archival Information Packages (AIPs) are generated for the Archive, a conformance checker would map all Transformations through the collection of associated Representation, Content, and PDI information.
 And upon a dissemination request, reports created by the conformance checker would be used as descriptive information needed for the processing of objects for the Dissemination Information Package (DIP).

+Policy check expressions are also useful in various functions of OAIS workflows, including Archival Storage where format migration of AIPs is periodiclally undertaken.
+Here the comparators of technical metadata between source and target content data objects is key.

+Let's say the relationship between an archive's Producer and Management has deteriorated over time, and previously ingested SIPs (now AIPs) have now been identified as containing incorrect metadata concerning an object's pixel aspect ratio.
+A fixer could in effect produce a new AIP with the corrected pixel aspect ratio, wall while retaining the Producer's original object.

 The conformance checker in effect resembles a complex Representation Net in the OAIS Archive, providing information needed to adequately understand the proper playback of the associated data object.